Expulsion of congregations (1880): Solesmes (November 5), Bellefontaine (November 6), and Tamié (November 7)

 The expulsion of the religious from the Abbey of Notre-Dame de Bellefontaine and the Abbey of Saint-Pierre de Solesmes also resulted in violent confrontations.
 At Bellefontaine, near Angers, a considerable number of individuals congregated around the abbey for three days to safeguard it from the authorities.
 Ultimately, the 70 Trappists were expelled by 500 men from the 135th Line and six gendarmerie brigades.
 Bishop Freppel, deputy and bishop of Angers, and Henri de Durfort-Civrac, vice-president of the Chamber of Deputies, provided accompaniment and support to the religious during the evacuation.
 At Solesmes, near Sablé-sur-Sarthe, the expulsion of the Benedictines necessitated the presence of 200 to 300 soldiers, while a crowd demonstrated respect for the soldiers and protested the forced exile of the Benedictines.

 On November 7, 1880, the Trappists of the Abbey of Notre-Dame de Tamié were forcibly removed from their premises by seven brigades of gendarmerie and 50 line soldiers.
-The operation, which commenced at 7 a.m., continued until 2 p.m. due to the necessity of removing the thick planks that were serving as supports for the abbey's iron doors.
+The operation, which commenced at 7 am, continued until 2 p.m. due to the necessity of removing the thick planks that were serving as supports for the abbey's iron doors.
 Furthermore, the authorities were obliged to forcibly open each cell within the abbey to expel the 25 religious figures.